 With oversized light fittings becoming all the rage in 2023, go for the biggest light fitting the room will allow.

-2023 will also be a year for exaggerated sizes and a bit of fun, so think about replacing those old and dusty lamps.
+2023 in home interior design will also be a year for exaggerated sizes and a bit of fun, so think about replacing those old and dusty lamps.

 Go for oversized lamp shades in spheres, globes or cones and mismatch the colours on the shade and base.